 The MGC may use the ALL wildcard to address all Contexts on the MG.
+The null Context is not included when the ALL wildcard is used.

 8.2 Transaction Application Programming Interface

 Following is an Application Programming Interface (API) describing the Transactions of the protocol.
 This API is shown to illustrate the Transactions and their parameters and is not intended to specify implementation (e.g. via use of blocking function calls).
 It will describe the input parameters and return values expected to be used by the various Transactions of the protocol from a very high level.
 Transaction syntax and encodings are specified in later subsections.